z-purr/x402-api-gateway/README.md

 }
 ```

-### Testing the Agent
+### Testing the API

-We provide multiple ways to test the agent:
+We provide multiple ways to test the API:

 #### 1. Quick Test Script